 There has been encouraging progress in China, the country where the demand is highest.
 At the end of 2016, the Chinese government announced a ban of the domestic ivory trade and this was implemented on 31st December 2017.
 All legal carving facilities and retail outlets selling ivory have been closed.
 ECF partners were at the centre of efforts to assist China with this decision.

 However with the loss of mainland China’s legal markets, and in Hong Kong by 2021, we expect an increase in activity in neighboring countries (particularly Vietnam and Myanmar) where Chinese tourists and traders already buy ivory and smuggle it back to mainland China.

-Large amounts of ivory are still leaving the African continent, as shown by the seizure of 7.2 tons of ivory in Hong Kong in early July 2017.
+Large amounts of ivory are still leaving the African continent.
 Improved law enforcement has reduced flows of ivory through Tanzanian ports over the last few years, but large shipments are still going through Mozambique.
 Additionally, a massive stockpile that had accumulated in Burundi since the 1980s has been pilfered and is now in trade.